heansuh/intel_clustering/README.md

 # intel_clustering
-MADS-MMS Portfolio project at FH Kiel with the yfinance Intel stocks data on clustering
+MADS-MMS Portfolio project at FH Kiel with the yfinance Intel stocks data on clustering.